-This document begins with a chapter named Background, where information covering document objectives, what is in and out of scope, which is the intended audience, and the overall approach taken forward to perform the market report.
+This document begins with a chapter named Background, where information covering document objectives, what is in and out of scope, which is the intended audience, and the overall approach taken forward to produce the market report.

 To follow is a chapter on the Landscape/Seascape of this sector.
-This includes a market overview that gives an idea of structure and size of the sector.
+This includes a market overview that gives an idea of the Sector's structure and size of the sector.
 The sector is then described in terms of domains and serves as a presentation to what exactly the Fishery and Marine Sciences Data Analysis Sector is about and the respective activities/purposes.
 A special emphasis is given to the domains that may be of higher interest to EGI.

-Section 5, Stakeholder Analysis, identifies and characterizes the stakeholders with different dimensions.
+To follow is a Chapter on Stakeholder Analysis.
+It identifies and characterizes the stakeholders with different dimensions.
 This is to familiarize the reader with what type of data is managed and in which way.
-Additionally, the stakeholders are mapped in a data value chain; one for Fishery and other for Aquaculture.
-The chapter ends with section of the data flows on three chosen domains.
+Additionally, the stakeholders are mapped in a data value chain; one for Fisheries and other for Aquaculture.
+The chapter ends with a section presenting data flows on three chosen domains.